BTCPrivate/BitcoinPrivateScamDB/README.md

 - **description**: A full description for the scam **(Optional)**
 - **url**: The protocol + hostname for a scam website, without a trailing `/` **(Optional)**
 - **category**: The category under which the item falls **(Optional)**
-- **addresses**: An array of all ethereum addresses that were involved in this scam, with leading '0x'  **(Optional)**
+- **addresses**: An array of all BTCP addresses that were involved in this scam  **(Optional)**

 ## API

-To make use of our database, the following API can be used: https://etherscamdb.info/api/
+To make use of our database, the following API can be used: https://scams.btcprivate.org/api/

 ## Donate

-If you would like to help without contributing on GitHub yourself you can send some ETH or ERC20 tokens to [etherscamdb.eth](https://etherscan.io/address/etherscamdb.eth) :clap:
+If you would like to help without contributing on GitHub yourself, you can send some BTCP to [b1RXUJgnuxtzHyJ5UTWerh4pNBWcVikESZe](https://explorer.btcprivate.org/address/b1RXUJgnuxtzHyJ5UTWerh4pNBWcVikESZe) or [zkEyLYc45LdNmzjJ84aGFAJ8CW959FCARYNso64SPmzymozageLS9YJ6HKbHSoqjXsV7bjrDEzXVLnMQtUCTeETKehPDPU4](https://explorer.btcprivate.org/address/zkEyLYc45LdNmzjJ84aGFAJ8CW959FCARYNso64SPmzymozageLS9YJ6HKbHSoqjXsV7bjrDEzXVLnMQtUCTeETKehPDPU4):clap: